mcguffin/acf-openstreetmap-field/readme.txt

 Please refer to this wiki article for a [migration guide](https://github.com/mcguffin/acf-openstreetmap-field/wiki/The-abandoned-osm_map_iframe_template-filter).

 == Changelog ==

+= 1.4.0 =
+ - Feature: Map Widgets
+ - Feature: Map Blocks
+ - Feature: ACF is no longer a dependecy
+ - UI: Neat locator button animation
+ - JS: ESNext Refactoring
+ - JS: Remove jQuery dependency (in frontend) and Backbone (in Backend)
+ - JS: Remove Backbone and jQuery as a dependency
+ - JS: Replace leaflet.locatecontrol with own implementation

 = 1.3.1 =
  - Fix: JS Event acf-osm-map-marker-create not applying marker options